karrioapi/karrio/README.md

 ## Editions

 purplship is available in two editions - **OSS** and **Enterprise**.
-Here you can find the Open Source Edition released under the `Apache 2` License.
+The Open Source Edition is under the `Apache 2` License.

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/danh91)